voxel51/fiftyone/docs/source/environments/index.rst

 Terminology:

-* :ref:`Local Machine <local-data>` - Data is stored on the same machine on which FiftyOne is installed
+* :ref:`Local Machine <local-data>` - Data is stored on the same personal computer or laptop with a GUI that will be used to launch the App

-* :ref:`Remote Machine <remote-data>` - Data is stored on a disk remotely
+* :ref:`Remote Machine <remote-data>` - Data is stored on disk on a machine separate from the one that will be used to launch the App

 * :ref:`Cloud <cloud-data>` - Data is stored in a cloud bucket like :ref:`AWS <AWS>`/:ref:`Azure <Azure>`/:ref:`GCS <google-cloud>`